 Does not contain a Next TWT field shall consider all broadcast TWT sessions suspended, and can follow the default PS procedure defined in 11.2 (Power management) until the broadcast TWT sessions are resumed.

-Does contain a Next TWT field shall resume all broadcast TWT sessions in their respective broadcast TWT schedules, which occur not earlier than from the value indicated in the next TWT value contained in the transmitted TWT Information frame.
+Does contain a Next TWT field shall resume all broadcast TWT sessions at the first scheduled TWT for each respective broadcast TWT schedule, which occurs not earlier than the value indicated in the next TWT field contained in the transmitted TWT Information frame, regardless of the values of the Flexible TWT Schedule Support field in the HE Capabilities element exchanged between the two STAs.(#16426)

 NOTE—TWT suspension and resumption as indicated by a TWT Information frame with the All TWT subfield equal to 1 applies to all broadcast TWT sessions of the TWT scheduling AP.